Dave’s Easy Homemade Tartar SauceJump to Recipe

 Now the hard work is done!

-Stir in some mayo.
 If you can, homemade mayo is probably best, but I used store-bought and it was great also.
-The amount of mayo and lemon is roughly estimated in the recipe to what I liked.
+The amount of mayo and lemon is roughly estimated in the recipe to what I like.
 I like mine pretty chunky with the mayo just barely holding everything together.
 You could add more if you want it creamier.

 All stirred together it should be nice and chunky.
 Season it with salt and pepper!
 I gave amounts in the recipe, but as I’ve mentioned, you should probably season it as you go as the capers and pickles will vary in saltiness depending on what you use.